-Research: long-term effects of childhood cancer and its treatment on the central nervous system, using magnetic resonance imaging techniques to define areas of injury, related to neurocognitive outcomes and quality of life.
-My long-term goal is to identify predictive biomarkers and develop interventions to improve outcomes.
+Research: Long-term effects of childhood cancer and its treatment on the central nervous system, using magnetic resonance imaging techniques to define areas of injury, related to neurocognitive outcomes and quality of life.
+Dr. Nelson's long-term goal is to identify predictive biomarkers and develop interventions to improve outcomes.

 Leadership: Recognized national nurse leader, Latina Spanish language/culture leader, and community advocate for underrepresented nurses and underserved communities; cross cultural expertise.
 Faculty Affiliate with the Chicano Studies Research Center, UCLA (Associate Director, 2020-2012); and the Latin America Institute.